PostHog/posthog.com/contents/blog/company-survey.md

 ---
-date: 2024-06-25
+date: 2024-06-27
-title: What employees really think about PostHog
+title: What our team really thinks about working at PostHog
 author:
   - james-temperton
 featuredImage: >-